mittal-anisha/Time-Series-Analysis/README.md

 ## Project 3
 The project studies the Google dataset available in the TSA package.
 Daily returns of the Google stock from 08/20/04 - 09/13/06.

 Series is tested for heteroskedasticity.
-Step-by-step process of fitting an anARMA-GARCH model.
+Step-by-step process of fitting an ARMA-GARCH model.

 ### Packages used
 TSA,